ZetangForward/Bridge_Gap_Diffusion/README.md

 # Quick Start
-We provide the code for post-training on ROC story dataset
+We provide the code for post-training on QQP (Paraphrase) dataset

 ## Environment
 ```